-A: Schooling the World is addressing the impacts of education programs on relatively intact traditional cultures — that is, cultures where people still live on their traditional land, where they are able to produce healthful and adequate food, shelter, and clothing for themselves in traditional ways, and where they enjoy the support of intact family, community and religious structures.
+A: Schooling the World is addressing the impacts of education programs on relatively intact land-based cultures — that is, cultures where people still live on their traditional territories, where they are able to produce healthful and adequate food, shelter, and clothing for themselves in locally self-sufficient ways, and where they enjoy the support of intact family, community and religious structures.

 A person who makes less than two dollars a day in this setting is not “poor” in the sense that a person living in an urban slum on less than two dollars a day is poor.
 We asked the World Bank how it accounts for the cash value of having a network of grandparents and aunts and cousins to help with child care, for example, or of living in a place with clean water, clean air, and a beautiful natural environment.
 The honest answer is that the Bank simply doesn’t account for those things.
 So from its standpoint, there is no distinction between a family living on their own farm in an idyllic valley in the Himalayas and a family living in a slum in Calcutta with raw sewage running down the street — as long as their daily cash income is the same.

 This is not to say that people in intact land-based cultures don’t have problems — they do.
 But if people in less “developed” parts of the world have higher rates of typhoid, malaria, or infant mortality than we do, they may also have lower rates of diabetes, heart disease, cancer, suicide, traffic deaths, and drug and alcohol-related mortality.
 So we need to ask a lot of questions before we try to “improve” their lives by simply replacing their way of life on a wholesale basis with our own.